linpengcheng/PurefunctionPipelineDataflow/README.md

 #### The unification of single-threaded and multi-threaded and asynchronous and distributed

 "Fire-and-Forget" is a guidance bullet with independent guidance capability.
 It does not need external support, it will automatically track and strike the target, and do not need to control after launching.
 The utility model has the advantages of improving the use efficiency between the missile and the launcher, and reducing the missile's dependence on other systems to provide its own updated information, so that the launcher can attack the largest number of targets in the shortest time and improve the survival of the launcher.
 The development direction of guidance technology in the future is precisely the "Fire-and-Forget" precision guidance technology.

 For the same reason, I think the development direction of concurrent and parallel programming technology is also "Fire-and-Forget", Change from focusing on "code and function development" to "data control, data flow management, data lifecycle management, data standardization system, process improvement (process reengineering), thread collaborative optimization, etc."

 Existing pragmatic "Fire-and-Forget" concurrency and parallel technology: software transactional memory (STM), multi-versioned concurrency control (MVCC), git.
+Compared with them, the advantage of the warehouse/workshop model is that all tasks and resources are dynamically planned and globally deployed by the scheduling function, so there is no resource competition and transaction (version) conflicts, and optimal efficiency can be achieved.

   - Product: Standardized data